 We always have and will continue to have regular meetings with them to share our most up-to-date plans.

-I appreciate that health and safety issues are paramount when deciding to reopen primary schools to all children and I welcome the flexibility in my right hon.
+I appreciate that health and safety issues are paramount in a decision to reopen primary schools to all children and I welcome the flexibility in my right hon.
 Friend’s statement today.
 However, I share concerns about the serious impact that the lack of schooling will have on many disadvantaged children from poor households.
 I welcome his commitment that they will be a top priority.
 Will he reaffirm that for me?

 I absolutely reaffirm that to my right hon.
 Friend, and the importance of ensuring that pupils are back in full-time schooling at the earliest possible moment.
 We will continue to work with schools to bring more children back into that formal education environment as swiftly as we possibly can.